Recommended YouTube Banner Size - Complete Guide (2023)

-This article is going to help you do just that.
-We’ll go through the recommended YouTube banner resolution, explain what the ‘safe area’ of your banner is and point you to the tools you need to create a YouTube banner that looks good on mobile, desktop and even Smart TVs.
+This article is going to help you unwrap the logic behind YouTube cover photo dimensions and level up your digital presence.
+We’ll go through the recommended YouTube banner dimensions, explain what the ‘safe area’ of your banner is, and point you to the tools you need to create a YouTube banner that looks good on mobile, desktop and even Smart TVs.

 |Recommended YouTube Banner Size:||2560 x 1440 pixels|